top of page

 8. Use Comic Sans

-I have yet to try this, but many writers swear by this.
-If you type out your stories and you get stuck, and you just. can’t. figure. it. out, switch your font to Comic Sans.
-I know it sounds ridiculous, but apparently Comic Sans just looks so crazy, so much like normal handwriting, that it stimulates some brain cells and helps you write faster.
-XD I have no idea if it works or not, so if you try this one, let me know how it goes!
+I have yet to try this, but many writers swear by it.
+If you type out your stories and you get stuck, and you just can't figure it out, try switching your font to Comic Sans.
+Apparently Comic Sans looks so funky, so much like normal handwriting, that it stimulates some brain cells and helps you write faster.
+XD While I don't use this one often, I do find that switching my font can be helpful - unless I get distracted by exploring new pretty fonts.
+XP

 Until next time,